luckistar/Project_001/README.md

 # 03/13/2023 Project_003
     Project_003 codecademy_challenges
 We are going to compare the value of num1 and two times the num2, if the num1 is greater than num2*2 then return True, else return False
+# 03/13/2023 Project 004
+    Project_004 codecademy_challenges
+We are going to see if the num is divisible by 10, if the remainder is 0 means it is divisible by 10 and it returns True, else it is not divisible by 10 and return False